 Understand the Keys to Successful Training

 You want to make sure you know your resources, too.
-To what training materials do you have access to?
-Make sure you are utilizing your vendor, videos, quizzes, or maybe even classes.
-In fact, as you were making your EHR software selection, this should have been one of the features in your consideration set.
+What training materials do you have access to?
+Make sure you are utilizing your vendor, videos, quizzes, or webinars.
+In fact, as you were making your EHR software selection, training should have been one of the features in your consideration.